tomtomwombat/fastbloom/README.md

 `fastbloom` is **several times faster** than existing Bloom filters and scales very well with the number of hashes per item.
 In all cases, `fastbloom` maintains competitive false positive rates. `fastbloom` is blazingly fast because it uses L1 cache friendly blocks, efficiently derives many index bits from **only one real hash per item**, employs SIMD acceleration, and leverages other research findings on Bloom filters.

-`fastbloom` is implemented as a blocked Bloom filter.
+`fastbloom` is implemented as a partial blocked Bloom filter.
 Blocked Bloom filters partition their underlying bit array into sub-array “blocks”.
 Bits set and checked from the item’s hash are constrained to a single block instead of the entire bit array.
 This allows for better cache-efficiency and the opportunity to leverage SIMD and [SWAR](https://en.wikipedia.org/wiki/SWAR) operations when generating bits from an item’s hash.
-[See more on blocked bloom filters.](https://web.archive.org/web/20070623102632/http://algo2.iti.uni-karlsruhe.de/singler/publications/cacheefficientbloomfilters-wea2007.pdf)
+[See more on blocked bloom filters.](https://web.archive.org/web/20070623102632/http://algo2.iti.uni-karlsruhe.de/singler/publications/cacheefficientbloomfilters-wea2007.pdf) Half of `fastbloom`'s hash indexes span the entire bit array while others are confined to a single block.

 ## Runtime Performance